-The New Hall Art Collection is a permanent collection of modern and contemporary art by women artists.
-Paintings, prints and sculpture are displayed throughout Murray Edwards College.
+The New Hall Art Collection is a collection of modern and contemporary art by women on display at Murray Edwards College.

 The Collection, which was founded in 1986 with the acquisition of Mary Kelly’s six-part work Extase, has evolved through gifts and loans from artists and alumnae.
 It now includes over 500 works by artists of international quality and renown – including Dame Paula Rego, Maggi Hambling CBE, Cornelia Parker RA, Sandra Blow RA, Lubaina Himid and Judy Chicago – and is considered to be one of the largest and most significant collections of contemporary art by women in the world.